 Results obtained from the analytical program will be compared to the State of Wisconsin residual contaminant levels (RCLs) to support decisions regarding site characterization, risk assessment, remedial alternatives, and materials management.
-Soil and sediment concentrations will be compared to the applicable soil standards presented in WDNR NR 720 Wis.
+Soil concentrations will be compared to the applicable soil standards presented in WDNR NR 720 Wis.
 Adm.
 Code look-up tables including Residential Contact and Migration to Groundwater values that were calculated using U.S. EPA's regional screening level (RSL) web calculator.
 The non-industrial direct contact RCL for both PFOA and PFOS is 1.26 mg/kg.
-The industrial direct contact RCL for both PFOA and PFOS is 1.26 mg/kg.
-The industrial direct contact RCL for these compounds.
+The industrial direct contact RCL for both PFOA and PFOS is 16.4 mg/kg.
+There is no pre-determined groundwater protective soil RCL for these compounds.
 These residual contaminant levels (RCLs) will be used to evaluate material management options for soil and groundwater during planned construction activities.